 The College sends bills for each semester and while many families pay this bill in full, other families choose to use one or more of the following financing options.

 Many of our families choose to use a federal parent loan to pay all or part of the balance remaining after financial aid.
-You may apply as early as May, but you will want to have your Financial Aid Award letter first to determine the amount that you will need to borrow for the academic year.
+Families of incoming students may apply as early as May, but returning students will want to have your Financial Aid Award letter first to determine the amount that you will need to borrow for the academic year.
 For more details about this credit-based federal program, go to www.studentloans.gov.

 To apply for this loan:

 1) Complete the application process at www.studentloans.gov website – the parent borrower signs in with his or her FSA ID.
 This can be done at studentaid.ed.gov.
 We recommend that you apply for this ID as soon as possible.